jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 We can make a trial licence available for a short period of time to allow you to try out AdapTable for yourself.

-**Note: The AdapTable licence does not include the underlying grid's licence, so if you plan to use AdapTable with a Grid that requires a commercial licence, you must pay for that separately**
+**Note: The AdapTable licence does not include the underlying grid's licence, so if you plan to use AdapTable with a Grid that requires a commercial licence, you must pay for that separately**.

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.